-These courses are taught by industry experts who have been in the field of technical writing for decades.
+These courses are taught by industry experts who have been in the field of technical for decades.
 The online courses are targeted towards writers, corporate employees, project management consultants, and even military and government personnel.

-A few of the certification courses being offered by this platform include:
+A few of the courses being offered by this platform include:

-- Basic Certificate in Technical Writing – as the name suggests, this 90-hour course has been designed for beginners.
+- Basics in Technical Writing – as the name suggests, this 90-hour course has been designed for beginners.
 It will help you learn necessary technical communication skills, analyze audiences, use graphics in your content, and much more.

-- Certificate in Writing for Current Technical Writers, Editors, and Designers – this program is meant to help existing professionals further improve their technical writing/communication skills.
+- Certificate in Technical for Current Technical Writers, Editors, and Designers – this program is meant to help existing professionals further improve their technical writing/communication skills.

 There are a few other courses available that are definitely worth considering.
-You can check out the full list of certificates on this page.
+You can check out the full list of courses on this page.

 7. University of Wisconsin Eau Claire

-The UW-Eau Claire offers a number of continuing education online programs to help people from different professions maintain their credibility and attain further professional development.
+The UW-Eau Claire offers a lot of continuing education online programs to help people from different professions maintain their education and attain further professional development.

 As of now, the institution has 14 different courses on technical writing, all of which you can pursue and complete at your own schedule.

 Some of the most useful courses being offered by UW-Eau Claire include:

-- Basic Certificate in Technical Writing – this course will help you develop a strong foundation for professional communication.
+- Basic Certificate in Technical – this course will help you develop a strong foundation for professional communication.
 More specifically, it will help you create impeccable technical documents, analyze audiences, create better layouts, and more.

-- Intermediate Technical Writing – this program includes online coursework that will hone your writing, audience analysis, and document design skills.
+- Intermediate Technical Writing – this program includes online coursework that will hone your technical writing, audience analysis, and document design skills.

-- Advanced Certificate in Technical Writing – aimed at established professionals, this course will help you further polish your technical writing skills.
+- Advanced Certificate in Technical – aimed at established professionals, this course will help you further polish your technical writing skills.

 You can check out the complete list of online certifications and classes offered by the UW-Eau Claire on their official website.

 8. Emphasis’ Technical Writing Course

-Emphasis offers tailored courses on writing and professional consultancy to enterprises.
+Emphasis offers tailored courses on and professional consultancy to enterprises.

-The organization specializes in professional communication and business writing training.
+The organization specializes in professional communication and business training.